 The Big Domino

-While I was reading a book by Russel Brunson called “Expert secrets” I stumbled upon a section called “The Big domino”
+While I was reading a book by Russel Brunson called “Expert Secrets” I stumbled upon a section called “The Big Domino”

 I would like to recap a paragraph from that section.

 “I was sitting in a room with about 120 other successful entrepreneurs, all of whom made at least a million dollars a year, a requirement to be in that room.
 One of the featured keynote speakers was Tim Ferris, the author of The 4-hour workweek.
-After his presentation he opened up the floor for questions.
+After his presentation, he opened up the floor for questions.
 A woman stood up and asked, “Hey Tim you seem to get so much done.
 What is that you do all day?”

 He paused for a moment, then gave an awkward half-smile and said, “If you watched my daily routine, you’d be bored out of your mind.
 Most people wake up every morning with a task list of a thousand things to do.
 They go through the day trying to knock down all of these things.
 I wake up every morning, and I meditate, I drink tea or coffee.
 I go for a walk, and maybe I read a book.”
 He said he might spend three or four weeks doing that and nothing else.
 “My whole goal is to slow down and look around.
-Instead of looking for all the tasks I could do, I try to identify the one Big Domino — the One thing that, If I could knock THAT down, all the other dominos would either fall down or become irrelevant.”
+Instead of looking for all the tasks I could do, I try to identify the one Big Domino — the One thing that, If I could knock THAT down, all the other dominos would either fall or become irrelevant.”

 This extract from the book shook me a bit.
 Because this is precisely what I try to do at every turn